 Schönbrunn Palace was the Habsburg rulers‘ primary summer residence, and it is located in Hietzing, Vienna’s 13th district.
 It’s one of the country’s most significant architectural, cultural and historical landmark, built in Rococo style.
 It has become major tourist attraction in both Vienna and Austria, since 1950s.

-The complex consists of palace with many areas opened for public, museums, large garden with statues, a zoo and Orangerie.
+The complex consists of palace with many areas opened for public, museums, and gardens.
+The gardens are home to Imperial Carriage Museum, Crown Prince Garden, Orangery Garden, Maze & Labyrinth, Zoo, Palm House and Desert Experience House.
 Usually it takes at least an entire day to see all points of interest in the area.

 |Location||Schönbrunner Schloßstraße 47, 1130 Wien, 13th district, Hietzing|

 |How to get there||U4, Wien Hütteldorf from Schwedenplatz or U3, Wien Ottakring from Stefansplatz (plus tram No. 10), or bus 10A|